shivendrak/pokedex/README.md

     Hence to keep it simple, I have made an assumpetion that the cache would never expire.
 In real production case this would never be the case.

+    6. For production systems, I would configure observability tools like Graphna, or Azure App Insights.

+    7. Since this application primarily depends on external source for its data, it is necessary to implement dependency health checks & circuit breaker.
+    I did not find any documentation about the health checks of poke api and fun translator api.
+Also, instead of circuit breaker I have implemented a retry policy using polly.